i5K-KINBRE-script-share/read-cleaning-format-conversion/KSU_bioinfo_lab/fasta-o-matic/README.md

 Fasta-O-Matic is designed to prepare adapter FASTA files for Trimmomatic but can be used as a general pre-processing tool in bioinformatics workflows (e.g. to automatically wrap FASTA files so that they can be read by BioPerl).

 As you work through this example your should read about the software are using by generating and reading the help menu.
-Find out about
+Find out about FASTA format at http://blast.ncbi.nlm.nih.gov/blastcgihelp.shtml.

 ###Step 1: Clone the Git repositories